Gold+ Patron members can connect with me directly through email!

 A little insight on my process…

-I respond “in sequence” to your email.
+I usually respond “in sequence” to your email.
 What that means is that I comment directly to your words in the order you wrote them.
 I use color to differentiate my text from yours so make sure you can read emails in color (some phones may convert your email to plain text which removes the color and font).
 Sometimes I answer through audio too – so don’t be surprised if you get an audio attachment of me talking to you.

 I hope you’re doing well.
 Thank you so much!

 I dated a woman for a month a little over 5 years ago.
 It turns out she was so manipulative.
 Within a few weeks I broke up with her.
 She got angry but calmed down after a few weeks.
 She then reached out to me several times trying to be friends since then.

 I don’t want to be friends with her – I want her to go away.